jeroendv/workshopLp/test/test3/Readme.md

     param OverbookingCost 	 := 1;

 This will have the effect that the model will minimize the total number of people that are overbooked.
-This also means that constraints intended to compute derived results that are now irrelevant are no longer needed.
-But the pre-process step might fail to automatically eliminate those.

-Indeed running the same model on case2.dat gives:
+Running the same model on case2.dat gives:

   $ bash case2.sh
     ...